What is Infura?

 Enabled Diversity for Users

-And this didn’t just benefit developers, but also the users of Web3: with the launching process now streamlined, a diverse array of decentralized applications could be brought to the space, giving users vast options and choices.
+This didn’t just benefit developers, but also the users of Web3.
+With the launching process now streamlined, a diverse array of decentralized applications could be brought to the space, giving users vast options and choices.

 Supercharged the Ethereum Ecosystem